 Physical properties: Ethanol is a volatile, colorless liquid that has a slight odor.
 It burns with a smokeless blue flame that is not always visible in normal light.
 The physical properties of Ethanol stem primarily from the presence of its hydroxyl group and the shortness of its carbon chain.
 Ethanol’s hydroxyl group is able to participate in hydrogen bonding, rendering it more viscous and less volatile than less polar organic compounds of similar molecular weight, such as propane.

-Solvent properties: Ethanol is a versatile solvent, miscible with water and with many organic solvents, including acetic acid, acetone, benzene, chloroform, diethyl ether, ethylene glycol, glycerol, pyridine and toluene.
+Solvent properties: Ethanol is a versatile solvent, miscible with water and with many organic solvents, including acetic acid, acetone, benzene, chloroform, diethyl ether, ethylene glycol, glycerol and pyridine.
 It is also miscible with light aliphatic hydrocarbons, such as pentane and hexane and with aliphatic chlorides such as trichloroethane and tetrachloroethylene.

 Medicinal solvent: Ethanol, often in high concentrations, is used to dissolve many water-insoluble medications and related compounds.
 Ethanol is present mainly as an antimicrobial preservative in over 700 liquid preparations of medicine including acetaminophen, iron supplements, mannitol and over-the-counter cough medicine.